Covid 19 Precautions

 Risks in the RCT

 To minimise risk all items to be used will be cleaned with antibacterial spray including, door handles, chairs, tables, toilets by volunteers prior to others attending.

 Volunteers to wear appropriate PPE (mask, gloves, apron).

 Everything above will also be cleaned prior to leaving the RCT.

 A member of the leadership will oversee all cleaning.

 Worshippers coming into contact with Coronavirus Sufferers

 - Persons should not attend the meetings if they are suffering from raised temperature, new persistent cough, loss of taste or smell or other respiratory infection or if they are contacts of anybody with Coronavirus.
 The services will continue to be available on YouTube for those who are unwell, vulnerable or in a household that is self-isolating.

 - All attendees to distance themselves by 2m except for members of their households or bubbles.
+No mixing between households.

 - Attendees will wear face masks